-While I was going out to photograph a flock of Canadian geese that just came in to the area, Tess waited patiently in the truck with her sister Gracie.
+While I was going out to photograph a flock of Canadian geese that just came into the area, my dog Tess waited patiently in the truck with her sister Gracie.
 I had found a good spot to park along the pond that would give me a great view to photograph from and also allow the pugs to watch from the truck window.
 After 10 minutes of waiting for me to finish taking photographs, Tess poked her head up over the door panel and gave out a small woof letting me know it was a good time for her to get out and go do her business.

 I started to wonder why we were the recipients of all that commotion from the gaggle of geese.
 The dogs did not approach in an aggressive manner nor did they leap from the truck barking their fool heads off.
 The geese were fine while I was on the shore taking photographs, so what was it?
-Then it struck me, it was spring.
+Then it struck me—it was spring.

 Diffusing the Situation

 Make sure to keep your shoulders square with the goose.
 Have the dogs right by your side and slowly back away from the goose.
-You want to remove you and your dogs from the nesting area.
+You want to remove yourself and your dogs from the nesting area.
 As soon as there is enough distance between the goose and you, the attack should stop due to the goose no longer seeing you as a direct threat.

 Dog Safety Tips

-While you are out enjoying a hike with your dog or dogs, remember to keep them leashed near lakes and ponds especially during the nesting season.
-Most hiking trails that do allow dogs, also require dogs to be leashed at all times for everyone’s safety.
+While you are out enjoying a hike with your dog or dogs, remember to keep them leashed near lakes and ponds, especially during the nesting season.
+Most hiking trails that allow dogs also require them to be leashed at all times for everyone’s safety.

 If you see that geese or swans are actively using the pond or lake, be aware of their activity.
 Chances are you will not encounter an incident with a goose or swan, but as the photo shows, Tess was still curious while waiting for her turn to enter the truck and the geese began their return to defend their nesting area.